Augustin007/anremithrl-s-guide-to-earendor/Timeline/7 The Sundering War.md

 Yet, in the midst of this devastation, there was a glimmer of hope.
 The loyal gods had prevailed, and the Betrayer gods were sealed away.
 The Raven Queen, once a symbol of sorrow and regret, had become a beacon of resilience and redemption.

 Hekate, the goddess who had bestowed the gift of magic upon mortals, took a final, decisive action.
-With a spell of unparalleled complexity, she conjured [[Trees of Sanctuary|two trees]]—one in the Material Plane and another in the Plane of Air.
+With a spell of unparalleled complexity, she conjured Trees of Sanctuary|two trees—one in the Material Plane and another in the Plane of Air.
 These were no ordinary trees; their branches stretched through the very fabric of the planes, reaching to the farthest corners of the Material Realm and beyond.

 In the Material Plane, the tree was known as the Tree of Stars, its branches shimmering with golden celestial light.
 In the Plane of Air, it was called the Tree of Echoes, because it held in it the echoes of the last work of complete divine magic in the material Plane.